 Return container to the outdoors in spring after the temperature has warmed to above freezing.

 To over-winter roses that are planted in-ground in extremely cold climates, cut rose back to 3 feet high in late fall after leaf drop.

-Water thoroughly, then mound up fall leaves or other organic matter around and on top of plant until it’s no longer visible.
+Water thoroughly, then mound up fall leaves or other organic matter around and on top of the plant until it’s no longer visible.
 This will help prevent the roots from freezing and the roots from being heaved out of the soil during the winter.

 This rose is disease resistant and tolerant of partial shade.

-It’s also a great rose for experienced gardeners who just want an easy care, continuous blooming rose in their landscape.
+It’s also a great rose for experienced gardeners who just want an easy-care, continuous blooming rose in their landscape.